 Recommended Places for Solo Female Travellers in India

-We recommend starting with more female-friendly places in India if it’s your first solo trip to India, and working up to the places that have higher hassle after you’ve got a bit of India experience under your belt.
-Read my full list of women-friendly places to travel in India here!
+I recommend starting with more female-friendly places in India if it’s your first solo trip to India, and working up to the places that have higher hassle after you’ve got a bit of India experience under your belt.

 Have you travelled as a solo woman in India?
 What tips did you find most helpful?
 Let us know in the comments below!